 How to implement the “Shhh-Pat Method”

 1. At nap-time or bedtime, swaddle your little one and do your normal sleep ritual, being careful to keep the age appropriate awake time in mind so that your baby is not going to sleep under- or over-tired.
-(You can find the age-appropriate approximate awake times in this blog post, or check out my sleep and feed schedule guidebooks for various ages.)
+(You can find the age-appropriate approximate awake times in this blog post, or check out our sleep and feed schedule guidebook for various ages.)

 Your sleep ritual might look something like this: go into dimmed room, change diaper, swaddle baby, hold baby either while sitting or walking to help baby become drowsy, then turn out all lights and place baby gently in his cot on his back.